Lehigh-Coders-Community/CSE6cubed/04. Front End VS Backend/4: FRONTEND/4FRONTENDa. HTML.md

 <a href="https://www.nasa.gov/">Link to nasa.gov</a>
 ```

-Sometimes, you want to have a list of content we use OL for ordered (as in numbered) list and UL for unordered (not-numbered) list.
-In both LI is a list item.
+Sometimes, you want to have a list of content; we use OL for ordered (as in numbered) list and UL for unordered (not-numbered) list.
+In both, LI is a list item.

 ```html
 <ol>